Wologman/Machine_Learning_Fundamentals/Ensembles.md

 clf_vote.fit(X_train, y_train)
 ```

+## Averaging (soft voting)
+The syntax is the same, to make a voting classifier, just specify the voting parameter `voting='soft'`

+For classification problems, the probabilities will be averaged
+For regression problems, the mean prediction will be used.

+## Bagging

+This is a technique for use with 'weak' models.
+By which we mean models that meet these criteria

+- Performance better than random guessing, but not very much better
+- Light weight
+- Fast

 ## Model Stacking

 Split the test data into `train_1` & `train_2`.
 With `train_1` train a bunch of different models.